John Maynard Keynes: During the Great Depression

 Keynesian-like policies were adopted by Sweden and Germany, but Sweden was seen as too small to command much attention, and Keynes was deliberately silent about the successful efforts of Germany as he was dismayed by its imperialist ambitions and its treatment of Jews.
 Apart from Great Britain, Keynes's attention was primarily focused on the United States.
 In 1931, he received considerable support for his views on counter-cyclical public spending in Chicago, then America's foremost center for economic views alternative to the mainstream.
 However, orthodox economic opinion remained generally hostile regarding fiscal intervention to mitigate the depression, until just before the outbreak of war.
-In late 1933 Keynes was persuaded by Felix Frankfurter to address President Roosevelt directly, which he did by letters and face to face in 1934, after which the two men spoke highly of each other.
+In late 1933 Keynes was persuaded by Felix Frankfurter to address President Roosevelt directly, which he did by letters and face-to-face in 1934, after which the two men spoke highly of each other.
 However, according to Skidelsky, the consensus is that Keynes's efforts began to have a more than marginal influence on US economic policy only after 1939.

-Keynes's magnum opus, The General Theory of Employment, Interest and Money was published in 1936.
-It was researched and indexed by one of Keynes's favourite students, later the economist David Bensusan-Butt.
+Keynes's magnum opus, The General Theory of Employment, Interest and Money was published in 1936.It was researched and indexed by one of Keynes's favourite students, and later economist, David Bensusan-Butt.
 The work served as a theoretical justification for the interventionist policies Keynes favoured for tackling a recession.
-Although Keynes stated in his preface that his General Theory was only secondarily concerned with the "applications of this theory to practice," the circumstances of its publication were such that his suggestions shaped the course of the 1930s.
+Although Keynes stated in his preface that his General Theory was only secondarily concerned with the "applications of this theory to practice", the circumstances of its publication were such that his suggestions shaped the course of the 1930s.
 In addition, Keynes introduced the world to a new interpretation of taxation: since the legal tender is now defined by the state, inflation becomes "taxation by currency depreciation".
 This hidden tax meant a) that the standard of value should be governed by deliberate decision; and (b) that it was possible to maintain a middle course between deflation and inflation.
 This novel interpretation was inspired by the desperate search for control over the economy which permeated the academic world after the Depression.
 The General Theory challenged the earlier neoclassical economic paradigm, which had held that provided it was unfettered by government interference, the market would naturally establish full employment equilibrium.
 In doing so Keynes was partly setting himself against his former teachers Marshall and Pigou.
 Keynes believed the classical theory was a "special case" that applied only to the particular conditions present in the 19th century, his theory being the general one.
-Classical economists had believed in Say's law, which, simply put, states that "supply creates its demand", and that in a free market workers would always be willing to lower their wages to a level where employers could profitably offer them jobs.
+Classical economists had believed in Say's law, which, simply put, states that "supply creates its demand", and that in a free-market workers would always be willing to lower their wages to a level where employers could profitably offer them jobs.